 Aims, Nature, Context

-3rd sector organisations (social enterprises, co-operatives, charities, trusts, etc.) are increasingly relied upon as catalysts for addressing difficult social and environmental issues.
-The aim of this course is to develop student knowledge and understanding about the strategic and governance related challenges faced by these organisations and their role within the hybrid networks that do the work of social innovation.
-In this course, students will gain a broader and deeper theoretical and contextual understanding of current and future opportunities and challenges faced by these organisations and networks.
-The focus of the course is the development of transferable skills directly applicable to social innovation organisations and networks through a range of multimedia resources and a hands-on project with a range of host organisations.
+Hybrid organisations (social enterprises, co-operatives, charities, trusts, etc.) are increasingly relied upon as an effective means of addressing difficult social and environmental issues.
+The aim of this course is to develop student knowledge and understanding about the strategic and governance related challenges faced by these hybrid sector organisations that do the work of social innovation.
+In this course, students will gain a broader and deeper theoretical and contextual understanding of current and future opportunities and challenges faced by these organisations who exist in a climate of complex stakeholder demands and intense competition for resources.
+The focus of the course is the development of transferable skills directly applicable to hybrid organisational contexts through a range of multimedia resources and a hands-on consulting project with a 3rd sector hybrid organisation.

 This course will be structured around the following content:

-1. Why social innovation?
-The history and context of the role of 3rd sector organisations and social innovation in building and reinforcing civil society and democratic norms.
-What are the current and future trends within the 3rd sector?
+1. Why hybrid organisations?
+The history and context of the role of hybrid organisations in building and reinforcing civil society and democratic norms.
+What are the current and future trends in the 3rd sector?

 2. Assessing social value.
 What are the means by which we can measure ideas such as social capital and social impact?
 What are the implications of how we measure and how we frame these issues for communicating with crucial organisational stakeholders.